zilishen/documentation/content/nim/monitoring/security-monitoring/releases/known-issues.md

 {{</bootstrap-table>}}
 #### Description
-The NGINX Management Suite web interface can fail to load with a "Page not found"  error after restarting its service.
+The NGINX Instance Manager web interface can fail to load with a "Page not found"  error after restarting its service.
 The security monitoring module will fail to appear on the launchpad until the page is manually reloaded.

 #### Workaround